usi-verification-and-security/upprover/trunk/cprover/src/util/README.md

 tables, while for historical reasons \ref namespacet can layer up to two.

-The namespace wrapper class also provides the \ref namespacet::follow operation, which dereferences a `tag_typet` to retrieve the type it refers to, including following a type tag which refers to another symbol which eventually refers to a 'real' type.
+The namespace wrapper class also provides the \ref namespacet::follow operation, which dereferences a `symbol_typet` to retrieve the type it refers to, including following a symbol_typet which refers to another symbol which eventually refers to a 'real' type.

 \subsubsection symbolt_lifetime Symbol lifetimes